Reasons to reduce food waste

 Omelettes and quiches are good for using up all kinds of cooked veg, ham, bacon and hard cheeses too.

 Risottos are also perfect for using things up.
 You can chuck in cooked meat, vegetables and herbs.

 So many things can be frozen.
 For example, you can freeze leftover wine for cooking.
 Hard cheeses can also be frozen.
 It’s a good idea to grate them first for ease of use.

 There is some very good advice on how to safely store food on the NHS website.
-You might also like to read my post How to Prevent Food Waste – and save money too, about getting organised to reduce food waste.
+You might also like to read my post about meal planning, which will help you get organised to reduce food waste and save money too.